togarashimayo/togarashimayo.github.io/content/more/food-suggestions.md

         * Nush took [the intro slide picture that I use for both _Hunger Games vs. Battle Royale_ and any Korean-adjacent panels](https://bsky.app/profile/togarashimayo.com/post/3koauarygrg2v).
         * I'm impressed with how Nush takes feedback seriously.
 I made a comment about the pizza bread and how it goes better with marinara sauce (rather than ketchup).
 She followed up with me in-person during a later visit about why it's unfeasible, before recommending me another dip for that bread.
     * If you hate tipping, you will love this place.
 Everyone there (be it Nush, Deepa, Anil, or their hired help) will _always_ bypass the tip screen before handing you the terminal.
 Try to force a tip into their hands by treating their cup holder demo as a tip jar?
 They donate everything in that cup to a non-profit that Nush volunteers at.
     * Thanks to their vast menu and ever-changing specials, I don't have a specific go-to although I lean more towards their fruity teas.
+    * You'll have to custom request them, but Deepa makes amazing veggie pakoras and rice pudding!

 #### The other good places
 * Petite Bao - An Asian twist on your usual hamburgers (bao burger buns).
 Love their char siu bao burgers.